-The Interviewee walked with other 21 men from Velika Kladuša (BiH) to Croatia and wanted to cross further to Slovenia.
+The respondent walked with other 21 men from Velika Kladuša (BiH) to Croatia and wanted to cross further to Slovenia.
 After eight days of walking, the whole group reached the Slovenian border, where they were caught by the Slovenian border officers.
 The officers talked to the men politely and asked them to go back to Croatia.
 The men decided to walk back to Bosnia.

 The van stopped on a road, close to the Bosnian border, close to the official border check-point in Velika Kladuša, around 3am.
 The men were told to get out of the van and they were robbed and attacked: